hunterharralson/DH150-UX/README.md

 * Another example: Under the price tab, they list the user that reported the price, as if this were a social media platform where I care about who shares the info.
 I only care about the price.
 If it is not refutable, there is no way for me to tell based on the "BALI34" username listed below it.
 * The ads: I get that Gasbuddy has to turn a profit, but the ads make the entire experience feel clustered and unorganized.
 They are also very inconsistentlty placed and distract from the essential information.
-* The "FOR YOU" page - AKA the landing page - **Severity Rating: 3/3**
+* The "FOR YOU" page - AKA the landing page -
+* Even when rating a gas station, I feel like the additional questions such as "How was the coffee?" seems extra.
+There should only be one or two essential questions.
+**Severity Rating: 3/3**

 **9. Help users recognize, diagnose, and recover from errors**: error messages should concisely and clearly indicate the error and how the user can fix it.